 - Did you refuse a breath or blood test?

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Franklin County, MO after 30 days.
+- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Franklin County after 30 days.

 With such a low standard of proof—essentially the prosecution must show that there is a greater than 50 percent chance that you were intoxicated while operating a motor vehicle— trying to handle this hearing alone is a risk.
 These penalties can impact your employment, daily responsibilities in Franklin County, MO, and freedom to drive.